lenianiva/Pantograph/README.md

 `Pantograph/Library.lean` exposes a series of interfaces which allow FFI call with `Pantograph` which mirrors the REPL commands above.
 It is recommended to call Pantograph via this FFI since it provides a tremendous speed up.

+Note that there isn't a 1-1 correspondence between executable (REPL) commands and library functions.

 ## Developing